 Though young in the eyes of the Church, our community is older than the Diocese of Knoxville.
-Seventy years ago, in 1947, we were founded in the Archdiocese of Santa Fe by Father Gerald Fitzgerald.
+Seventy-five years ago, in 1947, we were founded in the Archdiocese of Santa Fe by Father Gerald Fitzgerald.
 Father’s desire was to have enough Handmaids for Perpetual Eucharistic Adoration to pray and sacrifice for the sanctification of priests.
 But with a cadre of professional women skilled in nursing, administration, and education, the small group of “pioneers” soon found themselves applying their capabilities throughout the Archdiocese in very active apostolates at the request of the Archbishop.
 Father Gerald advised joyful obedience despite the nature of the work not being strictly related to the priesthood as he intended; knowing the Lord would be pleased with this sacrifice, he predicted that one day the Church would direct the Handmaids to the contemplative life for the sake of priests and all those depending on their prayers.

 From contemplative to semi-contemplative to contemplative again.